LUOFENGZHOU/njord/README.md

 ## Requirements

-To use the njordtoolbox, the following packages are required,
+To use the njordtoolbox, the below listed packages are required:

     * numpy
     * pandas